alexbird-hunterindustries/blog/_posts/2023/10/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 When it comes to our business, we have all kinds of specific, nuanced words that aren't defined in standard libraries.
 Let's use an example: suppose our business sells clothing, and throughout our app we find ourselves converting between waist sizes and the size names that we use in our company.
+For the sake of brevity, our store only sells a few waist sizes, and doesn't carry any sizes below 28 and above 42.
 We have the following code in our app:

 #### Validation
 ```javascript